Films based on works by Edgar Wallace

-Edgar Wallace (1875–1932) was a British novelist and playwright and screenwriter whose works have been adapted for the screen on many occasions.
+Edgar Wallace (1875–1932) was a British novelist, playwright and screenwriter whose works have been adapted for the screen on many occasions.
+His films fall into two categories, British adaptations and the German "Krimi" films.

 British adaptations

 His works were adapted for the silent screen as early as 1916, and continued to be adapted by British filmmakers into the 1940s.
 Anglo-Amalgamated later released a separate series of 47 features entitled the Edgar Wallace Mysteries, which ran from 1960 to 1965.